ruby-cube/rue/packages/signals/README.md

 While variable names should generally focus on the problem domain and avoid including implementation details such as types, there is a case to be made that making reactivity explicit in variable names can aid in making code easier to understand and maintain, particularly since reactivity is not the native, expected behavior of JavaScript.

 I have personally found it less confusing and faster to work in codebases that employ some form of Hungarian notation to indicate reactivity.
-Before you balk and walk away, let me defend myself.

-A reactivity marker makes it easier to:
+Before you balk and walk away, consider that a reactivity marker makes it easier to:

 - distinguish at a glance between reactive and non-reactive variables/properties
 - see at a glance where reactivity is happening